 ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1.
 Screen and assess the effectiveness of current hiring practices as per the Hiring Practices Manual.
-Ongoing Program Administrator for Human Resources Completed a.
+Ongoing Administrative Coordinator for Human Resources Completed a.
 Ensure all teaching and administrative positions are adequately advertised.
 Web Manager b.
-Ensure committee composition and practices align with approved practices as per the Manual.
 C. Assess current strategies for advertising to determine whether candidates from all backgrounds and levels of experience are being reached. d.
 Enhance promotional strategies for the annual Career Fair to encourage candidate participation.